GROG/terraform-null-ansible-lifecycle-role/README.md

 Node/server specific settings can then be passed to this role from Terraform, effectively replacing the `host_vars` data in a normal Ansible setup.

-Provisioning roles are also ideal to use in combination with packer.
-Tasks for creating an image are separated from the instance specific setup tasks which makes it easy to reuse the code.
+Lifecycle roles are also ideal to use in combination with packer.
+Tasks for building an image are separated from the instance specific setup/deploy tasks which makes it easy to reuse the code.

-To keep all life cycle management code in one place a provisioning role has several sub directories under its tasks dir.
-Usually these will be `create`, `setup`, `update` and `destroy`.
+To keep all life cycle management code in one place a lifecycle role has several sub directories under its tasks dir.
+Usually these will be `build`, `deploy` and `destroy`.
 Each containing a `main.yml` and possibly other tasks files.

-In an ideal situation Packer will run the create tasks to build an image.
+In an ideal situation Packer will run the build tasks to build an image.
-Terraform then deploys that image and runs the setup tasks.
-During the lifetime of the resource updates can be performed by regular Ansible runs running the update tasks.
+Terraform then deploys that image and runs the deploy tasks to do the instance specific setup.
+During the lifetime of the resource operational tasks (update,backup,restore,...) can be done by several playbooks bundled with these roles (Ansible collections).
 At the end of the resources lifetime Terraform runs the destroy tasks when it destroys the resource.

-An optional `requirements.yml` file can be used to install role requirements without adding them to the `meta/main.yml` file. (which would also run the tasks in the roles on destruction) These roles can then be included in the `create/main.yml` file with an `include_role` task.
+An optional `requirements.yml` file can be used to install role requirements without adding them to the `meta/main.yml` file. (which would also run the tasks in the roles on destruction) These roles can then be included in the `build/main.yml` file with an `include_role` task.

 In combination with a `meta/requirements.yml` file this could look like this;
 ```yaml